 Disclaimer: This product was sent to us for free, in exchange for a review.
 We were not paid by Jackery to do this review but we did receive it for free.
 All opinions expressed in this post are based on our personal views and experiences.

-Is The Jackery Explorer 1000 The Best Power Station/Solar Generator In 2020?
+Is The Jackery Explorer 1000 The Best Power Station/Solar Generator?

 What Is a Power Station/Solar Generator?